What Are the Low-Key Signs That Reveal a Person’s True Character?

 Do these signs apply in professional settings?

-Can these signs predict future behavior?
+Can these signs predict future behaviour?

 How can I apply this knowledge in daily life?